 It supports Bluetooth.

-The Bose Solo Soundbar Series II is an excellent soundbar that offers high-quality audio, wireless technology, and an integrated subwoofer.
-It’s perfect for those who want a sleek, powerful soundbar to enhance their home theater experience.
+The Bose Solo Soundbar Series II is an excellent sound bar that offers high-quality audio, wireless technology, and an integrated subwoofer.
+It’s perfect for those who want a sleek, powerful soundbar to enhance their home theater moment.

 The Sonos Beam is the best option for anyone who wants a compact speaker that’s easy to use and delivers excellent performance in their home.